beothorn/telegramAIConnector/wiki/backoffice.md

 Open `http://yourAddress:9996/backoffice` to access the index.
 The page shows:

 * A form to send anonymous prompts using the `/api/prompt` endpoint.
+* A form to broadcast a message to all known chats using `/api/broadcast`.
 * A table with the known conversation ids.
 Each id links to a conversation page and has a delete button.
 * A table listing all scheduled tasks stored in the database.